greggbowden/HyperTextComponents/README.md

-javascrypt
+HyperTextComponents
 ==========

 One of the biggest problems I've run into in building browser based applications in HTML5 is the inability to use includes in HTML.

-As a result I've started working on a <b>component</b> based HTML includes framework for browser based applications which can extend into mobile app world.
+As a result I've started working on a <b>component</b> based HTML includes framework for browser based applications which can extend into the mobile app world.

 Example:<br/>
 <br/>